Red Sox vs. Guardians Player Props Betting Odds

 Devers Stats

-- Devers has seven doubles, nine home runs, eight walks and 24 RBI (24 total hits).
+- Devers has seven doubles, nine home runs, nine walks and 24 RBI (24 total hits).

 Devers Recent Games